AdobeDocs/commerce-cloud-service.en/help/cloud-guide/release-notes/backward-incompatible-changes.md

 ---
-title: Backward incompatible changes
+title: Backward-incompatible changes
-description: Learn about backwards compatibility when upgrading existing Cloud projects.
+description: Learn about backward compatibility when upgrading existing Cloud projects.
 ---

-# Backward incompatible changes
+# Backward-incompatible changes

-Use the following information to learn about backward incompatible changes that might require you to adjust Cloud configuration and processes for existing Cloud projects when you upgrade to the latest release of the `ece-tools` package or other Cloud Suite for Commerce packages.
+Backward-incompatible changes might require you to adjust Cloud configuration and processes for existing Cloud projects when you upgrade to the latest release of the `ece-tools` package or other Cloud Suite for Commerce packages.

 ## Changes to `ece-tools` package